National Interest Waiver Legal Assistance for EB-2 Applicants

 Having an attorney help the applicant determine if they qualify by having either an “exceptional ability” in the sciences, business or arts or an advanced degree.
 The endeavor proposed (there must be some endeavor proposed by the applicant) must be demonstrated to be both of national importance and have substantial merit.
 In addition, the applicant must provide proof that they are able to advance the endeavor to the benefit of the U.S. These are the reasons that the U.S. would waive the labor certification and the requirement of a job offer.
 Interestingly, an employer in the U.S. can file a national interest waiver on behalf of a foreign national.
 The applicant is not barred from filing other petitions for immigration under related appropriate categories while the national interest waiver is pending.
 In addition, attorneys know how to manage the expectations of applicants while they wait to hear the outcome of their case.

-If you need help understanding the national interest waiver or have any other legal need, you can post your legal need on UpCounsel’s marketplace.
+If you need help with understanding national interest waiver legal assistance, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.